 It is extremely important that a professional install the gas lines that supply your aboveground propane tank in order for the tank to be safe and secure.

 Also known in some circles as the “yard line,” this is the supply line that runs between your tank and your home.
 While this line mainly runs underground, there are portions that are visible.
-These are at the points where the line meets the tank and where it enters the building, swimming pool, generator, or other point of use.
+These are at the points where the line meets the tank and where it enters the building, generator, or other point of use.
 One of the many reasons it is so important that a professional perform the installation is that there are some materials, such as flex lines, rubber hoses, and PVC, that are illegal for this type of work.

 Trust the professionals at Reliable Power Systems with your gas line installation needs.
 Contact us online now.